 Become a Network Engineer: Education and Career Roadmap

-Do I Want to Be a Network Engineer?
+Should I Become a Network Engineer?

 Network engineers, sometimes referred to as computer network architects, design, build, and operate computer network hardware, software, and servers.
 Although these engineers mainly plan networks, they might also perform job tasks like deciding which types of hardware are needed to support a network, designing the layout for data communication networks, and determining what types of security the network needs.